fmp453/erase-eval/readme.md

 Official implementation of the paper, [Erasing with Precision: Evaluating Specific Concept Erasure from Text-to-Image Generative Models](https://arxiv.org/abs/2502.13989).

+You can evaluate many concept erasure methods for text-to-image generative models (such as Stbale Diffusion and FLUX) by using this implementation.

 ## Install (our experiments)
 1. base environments
     ```bash